isabella232/sign-integrations.en/help/veeva/install.md

 3. Add User Actions to the below listed states.

-    When a Vault document is sent to Adobe Sign, its state should correspond to the state in which the agreement is.
+    When a Vault document is sent to Adobe Acrobat Sign, its state should correspond to the state in which the agreement is.
 To do so, add following states in every lifecycle used by documents eligible for Adobe Signature:

-    * **Before Adobe Signature** (Reviewed): This is a placeholder name for the state from which document can be sent to Adobe Sign.
+    * **Before Adobe Signature** (Reviewed): This is a placeholder name for the state from which document can be sent to Adobe Acrobat Sign.
 Based on the document type, it can be Draft state or Reviewed.
 Document state label can be customized as per the customer’s requirements.
 Before Adobe Signature state must define following two user actions:

         * Action that changes the state of document to *In Adobe Sign Draft* state.
 The name of this user action must be the same for all document types for any lifecycle.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.
         * Action that calls the Web Action ‘Adobe Sign’.
 This state must have security that allows Adobe Sign Admin Role to: view document, view content, edit fields, edit relationships, download source, manage viewable rendition, and change state.

         ![Image of lifecycle state 1](images/lifecycle-state1.png)

-    * **In Adobe Sign Draft**: This is a placeholder name for the state that indicates that the document is already uploaded to Adobe Sign and that its agreement is in a DRAFT state.
+    * **In Adobe Sign Draft**: This is a placeholder name for the state that indicates that the document is already uploaded to Adobe Acrobat Sign and that its agreement is in a DRAFT state.
 It is a required state.
 This state must define following five user actions:

         * Action that changes the state of document to *In Adobe Sign Authoring* state.
 The name of this user action must be the same for all document types for any lifecycle.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.
         * Action that changes the state of document to *In Adobe Signing state*.
 The name of this user action must be the same for all document types for any lifecycle.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.
         * Action that changes the state of document to *Adobe Sign Cancelled* state.
 The name of this user action must be the same for all document types for any lifecycle.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.
         * Action that calls the Web Action ‘Adobe Sign’ .
         * Action that calls the Web Action ‘Cancel Adobe Sign’.
-This state must have security that allowsAdobe Sign Admin role to: view document, view content, edit fields, edit relationships, download source, manage viewable rendition, and change state.
+This state must have security that allows Adobe Sign Admin role to: view document, view content, edit fields, edit relationships, download source, manage viewable rendition, and change state.

         ![Image of lifecycle state 2](images/lifecycle-state2.png)

-    * **In Adobe Sign Authoring**: This is a placeholder name for state that indicates that the document is already uploaded to Adobe Sign and that its agreement is in AUTHORING or DOCUMENTS_NOT_YET_PROCESSED state.
+    * **In Adobe Sign Authoring**: This is a placeholder name for state that indicates that the document is already uploaded to Adobe Acrobat Sign and that its agreement is in AUTHORING or DOCUMENTS_NOT_YET_PROCESSED state.
 It is a required state.
 This state must have following four user actions defined:

         * Action that changes the state of document to Adobe Sign Cancelled state.
 The name of this user action must be the same for all document types no matter what lifecycle is.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.
         * Action that changes the state of document to In Adobe Signing state.
 The name of this user action must be the same for all document types no matter what lifecycle is.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.